 Due North is a rebranding and advancement of Baker Group, which has been business since 1999 with a Sketch to Launch process.
 We take a lot of technology from our own inventions, universities, national labs, hospitals, and entrepreneurs, then translate the technology into something that is commercially viable.

 Sketch: One project even came to us on a napkin.
 It was from Pacific Northwest National Laboratory to create a new way of breast imaging using through-transmission ultrasound.
 We created the holography methodology so that images could be displayed for physicians to look at.
 We did that in 9 months.
 We got it through the FDA in 47 days.
 We are 60 some projects since 1999.
-All of them went through the FDA and all went through this process.
+All of them went through the FDA and all went through the process.
 We were charmed.
 [Editor’s note: Watch a clip from the Q&A session where Michael discusses the overlap and synergies between some of those 60 technologies and products.]

 Patent Analysis: Make sure the Intellectual Property (IP) is under control.
 IP is the way we make money in our group.